mrblond1n/mrblond1n/README.md

 #### Software Engineer, Alar Studios
 ###### Outsource company with own projects.
 May 2022 - Present

-Support for an existing project, adding new functionality Usage WCAG for screen-readers in app
+- Support for an existing project, adding new functionality
+- Usage WCAG for screen-readers in app
-Development UI for scale (200%) pages
+- Development UI for scale (200%) pages
+- Worked with designer on improving UX

 *JavaScript, CoffeeScript, BackBone, LESS*